gergelykovacs/symblog/README.md

 $> composer install

-... [ installs all the dependencies and requirements while at the end please fill these ]
+... [ installs all the requirements and finally please fill these ]

 Creating the "app/config/parameters.yml" file
 Some parameters are missing.
 Please provide them.